Structural EngineerMiguel Angel Crespo

-From the architect.
+Text description provided by the architects.
 It is a Project that research the relation between nature and architecture.
 We discuss the concept of a private garden with a single house in a low density program in the city.
 It is a rethinking, in a sustainable way of life, to transform the way of promoting the east side of Spain.

 The ground floor occupies the entire plot.
 The vertical elements of the structure merge with the tree trunks.
 Glass separates the interior from the exterior, limestone paving entering and leaving.
 An uncertain relationship is established between what is happening inside and outside, between the edges.
 Radiant floor heating makes this design condition comfortable.